ACE Courses & Independent Study

-RELG 243: Native American Religious FreedomThis course explores historical and legal contexts in which Native Americans have practiced their religions.
-Service projects will integrate academic learning and student involvement in matters of concern to contemporary native communities.
+RELG 243: Native American Religious FreedomThis course explores historical and legal contexts in which Native Americans have practiced their religions in the U.S. Projects integrate academic learning and student involvement in matters of particular concern to contemporary native communities.

 MATH 280: Statistical ConsultingStudents will apply their statistical knowledge by analyzing data problems solicited from the Northfield community.
 Students will also learn basic consulting skills, including communication and ethics.